SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 structure.
 If you only know the Jacobian is sparse, using automated sparsity detection can help with identifying the sparsity pattern.
 See the [stiff ODE tutorial](@ref stiff) for more details.
-Lastly, using `LinSolveGMRES()` can help if a sparsity pattern cannot be obtained but the matrix is large, or if the sparsity cannot fit into memory.
+Lastly, using `LinSolveGMRES()` can help if a sparsity pattern cannot be obtained, but the matrix is large, or if the sparsity cannot fit into memory.
 Once again, a good reference for how to handle PDE discretizations can be found [at this blog post](http://www.stochasticlifestyle.com/solving-systems-stochastic-pdes-using-gpus-julia/).